-Seeing a bunny in the yard is a cute sign of spring, but before you know it, wild rabbits can do considerable damage.
+Seeing a bunny in the yard is a cute sign of spring, but before you know it, wild rabbits can cause considerable harm to your landscape.
 They can damage flowers, vegetables, trees and shrubs any time of the year.
-Learn all you need to know about rabbits including general facts and how to identify rabbit damage.
+Learn all you need to know about rabbits below, including general facts and how to identify rabbit damage.

-Most Common North American Species: Easter Cottontail (Sylvilagus floridanus)
+Most Common North American Species: Eastern Cottontail (Sylvilagus floridanus)

 Average Lifespan in the Wild: 1-2 years